Updates on the NYSCF Community’s Fight Against COVID-19News

 Biotech Founded by Derrick Rossi Launches Clinical Trial for New Vaccine

-Moderna’s innovative vaccines use engineered messenger RNA – molecules that instruct cells to produce specific proteins.
+Moderna’s innovative vaccines use engineered messenger RNA molecules that instruct cells to produce specific proteins, based on a technology pioneered by Dr. Rossi.
 The company’s messenger RNA medicines prompt the body to produce the proteins that are missing, dysfunctional, or therapeutically useful in a disease.

-Deepta Bhattacharya Develops Test for Detecting Antibodies Against the Novel Coronavirus in Recovered Patients
+Deepta Bhattacharya Develops Test for Detecting Antibodies Against COVID-19 in Recovered Patients

 University of Arizona researchers co-led by NYSCF – Robertson Stem Cell Investigator Alumnus Deepta Bhattacharya, PhD, have begun using a test that can detect antibodies against the COVID-19 virus in previously infected people.
 The tool will help researchers better understand how widespread the virus is, whether someone can become reinfected, and how to advance vaccines and treatments for the disease.